-SBS 676b, Questionnaire Development Marney White
+[SBS 676, Questionnaire Development]

 This course is designed to direct students through the process of questionnaire selection and development for use in health research.
 Questionnaires and surveys are used extensively in medical, epidemiological, and public health research.
 The specific questionnaire utilized has great potential to affect research conclusions.
 Students learn to critically evaluate existing measures and how to construct questionnaires for use in health research.
 Topics include constructs and operational definitions, writing and evaluating questionnaire items, item scaling, domain sampling, item wording and readability, test bias, and item weighting and scoring.
 Students learn how to evaluate psychometric indicators (e.g., internal consistency, reliability, and validity coefficients).
 Students are required to construct a questionnaire and are guided through all phases of questionnaire development, including item generation, scaling decisions, survey design, pilot testing, data collection, reliability analysis, and calculation of validity coefficients.
 The practical learning goal is to generate a publication-level questionnaire to evaluate a unique exposure history or health-related construct.
 By course end, students are able to critically evaluate existing measures and have the skills necessary to develop psychometrically valid tools for research.
 Prerequisites: EPH 508 and BIS 505 (may be taken concurrently).
 Open only to Public Health students (M.P.H., M.S., Ph.D.).

-SBS 699a, Advanced Topics in Social and Behavioral Sciences Trace Kershaw This course provides an in-depth examination of key areas in the social and behavioral sciences.
-For each topic, we explore a general overview of the area and noted gaps in the literature, the primary theories driving research in the area, common methods and analytic techniques, and recent research examples.
+Not open to auditors.
+1 Course cr the literature, the primary theories driving research in the area, common methods and analytic techniques, and recent research examples.
 Students explore topics in current and emerging areas of social and behavioral sciences including topics focusing on health care, maternal-child health, reproductive health, mental health, social determinants of health, stigma, obesity, and aging.
 For Ph.D. students only.
+1 Course cr